orthanc/ocoen_aws-token-manager/README.md

 Effectively this gives access token use similar protections to use of the interactive console with 2FA enabled.

-Currently this only issues session tokens for the same user that the static access tokens are for.
-A future enhancement is to also support assuming a different role through the same workflow.
+Like the AWS CLI this utility supports assuming a role rather than just obtaining a session token, so can also be used when a role is required, even if the tool to be called does not support assuming roles.

 Security Warning
 ----------------